CoinifySoftware/coinify-psp-lib/README.md

 ```

 3. Lastly, when the user clicks "pay" the application will have to create a trade with  requested quote and the selected
 card as payment method.
-We do that by invoking ```Coinify.setCardAsTradePaymentOption``` on the details and passing on the
+We do that by invoking `Coinify.setCardAsTradePaymentOption` on the tradeInfo object with the `selected card` Object.

 ```javascript
 const tradeInfo = {